-Sonia & Hector
+Sonia & Hector (Barcelona, Catalunia)

 Currently based in Barcelona, Sonia and Hector teach in the major schools there on an everday basis.
 They as well travel a lot through Europe to help spreading the virus of Lindy Hop and Swing dancing, letting their students develop not only technical skills and a great musicality, but as well find their own creativity and joy in the dance.